Enterprise-CMCS/cmcs-eregulations/README.md

 `make local.clean` will remove the local environment completely, useful when you want to start fresh.

+You may also need [Docker compose commands](https://docs.docker.com/compose/).
+For example:

+If you add or update Python dependencies, you may need to rebuild the site: `docker compose up -d --build regulations`

+In general, `make local` will run any migrations that need to run, but if you need to run migrations on their own: `docker compose exec regulations python manage.py migrate`

 ## Run tests

 #### Testing setup